Resolution of the Comintern on the Macedonian question

-The first page of the Resolution.
+The first page of the resolution.
 The document is classified.

-The resolution of the Comintern of January 11, 1934, was an official political document, in which for the first time, an authoritative international organization, led by a great power, the Soviet Union, has recognized the existence of a separate Macedonian nation and Macedonian language.
+On January 11, 1934, the Communist International (Comintern) issued a resolution in which it recognized the existence of a separate Macedonian nation and Macedonian language.
+It was the first recognition of the Macedonian nation and language by an international organization.

 Background

-At that time there were few historians, ethnographers or linguists who claimed that a separate Macedonian nation and language existed.
-In early 20th century, among the small number of the Slavs in the region of Macedonia who had a national identity, most coexisted Bulgarian ethnic sentiments and regional Macedonian identity.
+At the end of World War I, there were few historians, ethnographers or linguists who claimed that a separate Macedonian nation and language existed.
+In the early 20th century, among the small number of Slavs in Ottoman Macedonia who had a national identity, for most, Bulgarian ethnic sentiments and regional Macedonian identity coexisted.
 However, for the majority of Macedonian Slavs, national identity was a political and flexible option imposed by the educational and religious propaganda, as seen by contemporary observers at the time.
-The partition of the Ottoman Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia), while the smallest portion was acquired by Bulgaria.
-As result many Macedonians of Serbian Macedonia and Greek Macedonia were forced to emigrate to Bulgarian Macedonia.
+The partition of Ottoman Macedonia between Balkan nation-states after the conclusion of the Balkan Wars (1912–1913) and World War I (1914–1918) left the area divided mainly between Greece and Serbia (later Yugoslavia), while the smallest portion was acquired by Bulgaria.
+As a result, many Macedonians of Serbian Macedonia and Greek Macedonia were forced to emigrate to Bulgarian Macedonia.
 All of the countries pursued a policy of trying to assimilate the inherited population.
-Under Serbian control in Vardar Macedonia the locals faced with the policy of forced Serbianisation.
-The Greek governments also began a process of Hellenization, promulgating a policy of persecution of the use of Slavic dialects both in public and in private, as well of expressions of any ethnic distinctiveness.
-In 1919 and 1927 population exchange agreements were signed and some of the Slavic-speaking population in Greece left for Bulgaria.
-In Vardar Macedonia amid the oppressive Serbianisation campaign a Macedonian consciousness seemed to be growing.
+Under Serbian rule in Vardar Macedonia, the locals faced with the policy of forced Serbianisation.
+The Greek governments also began a process of Hellenisation, promulgating a policy of persecution of the use of Slavic dialects both in public and in private, as well of expressions of any ethnic distinctiveness.
+In 1919 and 1927, population exchange agreements were signed and some of the Slavic-speaking population in Greece left for Bulgaria.
+In Vardar Macedonia amid the oppressive Serbianisation campaign, national consciousness seemed to be growing.
+At a meeting of the Communist International (Comintern) at Moscow in 1923, with the initiative of the Bulgarian communists Vasil Kolarov and Georgi Dimitrov, who were leading figures of the Comintern, the idea of an autonomous or independent Macedonia within a future communist Balkan Federation was adopted.
+The Communist Party of Yugoslavia (CPY) and the Communist Party of Greece (KKE) were frustrated with this decision.
+Former General Secretary of KKE, Marxist historian Yanis Kordatos condemned the decision as supporting "Bulgarian chauvinism".
+In 1924, the fifth session of the Comintern stated that there was a desire of the Macedonian people for the creation of "a united independent Macedonia".